The Co-operative Housing International Good Governance Test

-The purpose of the Governance Test is to provide a means for housing co-ops affiliated to CHI to measure their standards of governance and to help them develop a good governance action plan to improve governance in weaker areas.
-CHI intends it to be a high-level questionnaire that will be useful to as many housing co-ops as possible.
+The purpose of the Governance Test is to provide a means for housing co-ops affiliated with CHI to measure their standards of governance and to help them develop a good governance action plan to improve governance in weaker areas.
+CHI intends it to be a high-level questionnaire that will be useful to as many housing coops as possible.

 Content and Structure